 - Provide families with workshops and materials that engage them in grade-level learning goals.
-Print suggestions for parents on ways to support their students at home. - Encourage homework assignments that require the students to share their work with their families. - Engage parents in holding students to high expectations and supporting their success at home. - Build level-to-level (i.e., elementary to middle school) transition strategies to prevent student struggles and help them succeed.
+Print suggestions for parents on ways to support their children at home. - Encourage homework assignments that require students to share their work with their families. - Engage parents in holding their children to high expectations and supporting their success at home. - Build level-to-level (e.g., elementary to middle school) transition strategies to prevent student struggles and help them succeed.

-- · How are parents and your school community made aware of public meetings? - How do you keep track of parent and family attendance during family engagement opportunities? - Do parents and/or families only interact with teachers?
-What opportunities do parents and/or families have to interact with staff and administration? - Other than the teacher, do parents and/or families have an additional individual they can connect with for support? - · How are you sharing assessment results and explanations with families? - What needs to be in place to ensure that all families have access to this information? - How are you assisting families in educational planning? - How are school leaders scheduling and planning meetings for families to respect them as individuals and value their time?
+How are parents and your school community made aware of public meetings?

+- How do you keep track of parent and other family attendance during family engagement opportunities? - Do parents and/or other family members only interact with teachers?
+What opportunities do they have to interact with staff and administration? - Other than the teacher, do parents and/or other family members have an additional individual with whom they can connect for support? - · How are you sharing assessment results and explanations with families? - What needs to be in place to ensure that all families have access to this information? - How are you assisting families in educational planning? - How are school leaders scheduling and planning meetings for families in such a way as to respect them as individuals and value their time?